 ELA gets the attention of literacy coach Shawna Coppola in Rethink First-Day Writing to Better Engage Kids as she pushes teachers to think beyond the what-I-did-last-summer narratives.

-Kids on the Cusp blogger Mary Tarashuk adds three science units to her fourth grade classroom this year.
-In Using Fiction to Launch Our 4th Grade Science she shares how she plans to use the 2017 Global Read Aloud selection (The Wild Robot) in her Literacy Workshop to help ready students for her new science unit on animal and plant adaptation.
+Kids on the Cusp blog writer Mary Tarashuk includes 3 science systems to her fourth grade classroom this year.
+In Using Fiction to Launch Our 4th Grade Science she shares how she prepares to use the 2017 Global Read Aloud selection (The Wild Robot) in her Literacy Workshop to help ready trainees for her brand-new science system on animal and plant adaptation.

-Digital tools can help teachers create strong classroom communities
+Digital tools can assist teachers create strong class communities.

-We’re admirers of Jennifer Gonzalez and her Cult of Pedagogy site.
-Plenty of good back to school and new teacher advice and you can follow her @cultofpedagogy on Twitter, too.
-One of our most popular posts here at MiddleWeb was written by Jen: 10 Ways to Sabotage your Classroom Management.
+Were admirers of Jennifer Gonzalez and her Cult of Pedagogy site.
+Lots of good back to school and new instructor recommendations and you can follow her @cultofpedagogy on Twitter, too.
+Among our most popular posts here at MiddleWeb was composed by Jen: 10 Ways to Sabotage your Classroom Management.

-If you’d like to hear even more from colleagues, teacher and EdWeek blogger Larry Ferlazzo has assembled a list of his Classroom Q&A back-to-school conversations with accomplished educators.
-Throughout the year, be sure to watch for his latest posts here.
+If you d like to hear even more from associates, teacher and EdWeek blogger Larry Ferlazzo has actually put together a list of his Classroom Q&A back-to-school conversations with accomplished teachers.
+Throughout the year, make sure to see for his latest posts here.
 Or just follow him on Twitter @larryferlazzo.